arky02/Perfit_staccc/README.md

 ### 1. PoseNet(Pose estimation)
 - Pose estimation is the task of using an ML model to estimate the pose of a person from an image or a video by estimating the spatial locations of key body joints (keypoints).

- > PerFit uses PoseNet to create a Virtual Model and extract body dimensions from it.
+ > We uses PoseNet to create a Virtual Model and extract body dimensions from it.

 ### 2. OCR and OpenCV
 - OpenCV is a library of programming functions mainly aimed at real-time computer vision.

- > PerFit uses OCR and OpenCV to extract a clothes size by scanning a clothing's spec measurement.
+ > We uses OCR and OpenCV to extract a clothes size by scanning a clothing's spec measurement.

 ### 3. Designing Tools
 - Adobe XD, Adobe Illustrator<br/>